linksplatform/doublets-rs/doublets-ffi/readme.md

 ```

 ### Features

-You can build with `--features backtrace` to enable `backtrace` feature and provide appropriate methods
+You can build with `--cfg unstable_backtrace` in `RUSTFLAGS`
+to enable `backtrace` feature and provide appropriate methods